joaotavora/eglot/README.md

 # Differences to lsp-mode.el

-This is really beta and currently does less than [lsp-mode.el][emacs-lsp] which is more mature.
+This is really beta and currently does a little less than [lsp-mode.el][emacs-lsp] which is more mature.
 Though I think `eglot.el` will eventually beat it, you could be better served with `lsp-mode.el` for now.

 User-visible differences:

 - Single entry point, `M-x eglot` to enable LSP in a project.
   Automatically detects current and future opened files under that project and syncs with server.
-- Easy way to restart a server
+- Easy way to quit/restart a server, just middle/right click on the connection name.
 - Pretty interactive mode-line section for live tracking of server communication.